This could be your pocket money, or your monthly allowance or your income.

 As Mr. Micawber famously said

 "Annual income twenty pounds, annual expenditure nineteen pounds nineteen and six, result happiness.
-Annual income twenty pounds, annual expenditure twenty pounds ought and six, result misery"
+Annual income twenty pounds, annual expenditure twenty pounds ought and six, result misery"From which you can see, if you spend more than you earn, then you will be miserable!

 So, now you know how much of your income goes out on things that you can not avoid, like rent/mortgage, travel, utility bills, kids etc. And after this, whatever is left is your budget for the month.
 I hope there is something left.